Security architecture in Bitvise SSH Server

 Security context for virtual accounts

-The default account that provides a security context for virtual accounts is named differently on a named SSH Server installation.
+On a named SSH Server installation, the name of this account will be different, but will start with BvSsh_....
 For example, if you installed an SSH Server instance named "MyInstance", the account might be named BvSsh_MyInstance.
-You can use Windows local user management tools to discover the account name in this case.
-You can also find the name of the account in the SSH Server's textual log file entries corresponding to a logon session for a virtual account.
+You can use Windows local user management tools (Windows Control Panel > Administrative Tools > Computer Management) to discover the account name.
+You can also find the name of the account in the SSH Server's textual log files, such as in the log message I_AUTO_ACCOUNT_ENABLED.

 When the SSH Server is installed on a domain controller, it cannot create a default account to provide a security context for virtual accounts because Windows domain controllers do not support local Windows accounts.
 In this case, if the domain administrator wishes to use virtual accounts in the SSH Server, they must first create a domain account to provide a security context for virtual account logon sessions.
 This domain account must be configured as the security context for virtual accounts in Advanced SSH Server settings.